 Things to do in Zermatt Switzerland

-Appreciate the Scenic Town
+Appreciate Beauty of the Scenic Town

 We flitted around in the picturesque expanses of snow tipped peaks and confluences for the next few hours.
 An hour or so was spent admiring the many moods of the phenomenal Matterhorn Mountain, while the next whole day was spent going all the way up to Matterhorn, Gornergrat and Riffelsee.